 - a.
-A Level 1 NCEA certificate for the award of the Level 1 NCEA Qualification to a Candidate is based on credits recorded on the Candidate's New Zealand Record of Achievement, where the Candidate has achieved a minimum of 80 credits at Level 1 or higher, and of those minimum 80 credits the Candidate must have; - i. in literacy achieved either: - 1.
-10 credits from the specified literacy Assessment Standards published on the NZQA website; or - 10 credits from the literacy unit standards published on the NZQA website; and - ii. in numeracy achieved either: - 10 credits from the specified numeracy Assessment Standards for published on the NZQA website; or
+A Level 1 NCEA certificate for the award of the Level 1 NCEA Qualification to a Candidate is based on a minimum of 80 Applicable credits at Level 1 or higher, and of those minimum 80 credits the Candidate must have; - i. in literacy achieved either: - 10 credits from the specified literacy Achievement Standards published on the NZQA website; or - 2.
+10 credits from the literacy Assessment standards published on the NZQA website; and - ii. in numeracy achieved either: